-Participants in Part A received study treatment with RDV for 5 days (Treatment Group 1), 10 days (Treatment Group 2) or no RDV (Treatment Group 3).
-In Part B, Participants will receive 10 days (Extension Treatment Group) of RDV.
+Part A participants received study treatment with RDV for 5 days (Treatment Group 1) or 10 days (Treatment Group 2).
+In Part B, participants in the Mechanically Ventilated Group and Extension Group will receive RDV for 10 days.
 If the participant is discharged, RDV treatment will end at that time.